bcambl/rtmpauthbot/README.md

 ```

 ## Managing RTMP Publishers
 User management can be performed with some basic REST calls.
-You can build a custom application around the API or you can simply interact with via your favorite REST client.
+You can either interact with `rtmpauthd` using your favorite REST client or build a custom application around the API.
 For the sake of simplicity, the following examples will be demonstrated using the `curl` command.
-NOTE: The primary key for all records in database is the publisher _name_ (discord user name)

 ### Adding/Updating a publisher
 ```